TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 Upload a horror movie moment and you could win a walk-on role in a Blumhouse Productions film.
 SEE DETAILS

-**Addicted Free Gift**
+**The Best of Me Sweepstakes**

-FREE E-BOOK DOWNLOAD by bestselling author Zane with Fandango ticket purchase.
+Buy tickets to be automatically entered for a chance to meet Hunter Hayes at his 'Tattoo Your Name Tour.'
 BUY TICKETS

 **Halloween Costume Contest**

-Show us your family's most creative movie-themed costumes for a chance to win $500 cash and a year of movie tickets!
+Show us your family's movie-themed costumes for a chance to win $500 cash and a year of movie tickets!
 SEE DETAILS

 New + Coming Soon